pass-the-salt/2022/practical.md

 **On-site:**
 - provide the PDF/printed ticket to the org members at the desk
 - we will provide you a badge with your name and 2 coins embedded usable to get 2 free drinks during the social event (Tuesday evening!)

+**Important:** the registration desk will open at 1:15PM the first day (Monday June, 4th).
+15min before the start of the talks on the 2 others days.

 ## Eat & drink & party!